tytydraco/yessleep/out/The_one_that_got_away.md

 Outside the apartment, street lamps oozed hazy yellow light into the puddles on Broadway and 32nd and I scampered to hide twelve dirt-splotched photo IDs as the headlights of a black Chevy Malibu streaked across bare walls.

-Drake had been at work.
-His shifts were 24 on, 48 off and my time had been spent working on case studies while his included late night 911 calls for tummy aches and Karens attempting to smother grease fires with water.
+Drake, my boyfriend, had been at work.
+His shifts were 24 on, 48 off and my time had been spent working on case studies while his included late night 911 dispatching for the tummy aches and the Karens attempting to smother grease fires with water.

 In that time, I had chosen to come home early to make myself look a bit more presentable.
 And to cook dinner.
 Or to make Costco’s concoctions seem more of a Martha-Stewart-meets-unskilled-girlfriend-trying-to-impress-hot-Greek-boyfriend style meal.

-In that time, I had clumsily sliced my thumb open while opening a bottle of bottom shelf wine which was why I was rooting around for a first aid kit before Drake returned.
-Why I was opening drawers with enough force to cause the rollers to fly off the tracks.
+In that time, I had clumsily sliced my thumb open while opening a bottle of wine, which was why I was rooting around for a first aid kit before Drake returned, and why I was opening drawers with enough force to cause the rollers to fly off the tracks.

 I should have been disgusted with what lied there.
 I know this.
-I should have seen that plastic bag rife with keychains, square wallets, faded print and vacuous eyes and I should have taken the contents straight to the police.
-I should have cried, quavered in fear, felt the realization strike me like a defibrillator, slipped out the back door and sprinted for my life.
+I should have seen that plastic bag in the bottom of the false drawer rife with keychains, square wallets, faded print and vacuous eyes and I should have taken the contents straight to the police.
+I should have cried, quavered in fear, felt the realization strike me like a defibrillator, slipped out the back door and left.

 I should have cracked like any normal person would with the evidence clear as ones reflection in a glassy lake.